 Clonic seizures.
 Perhaps because they occur almost exclusively in early childhood, the clonic generalized epileptic seizures are recognized even less frequently than the tonic generalized epileptic seizures.
 They are encountered most often by family practitioners and pediatricians rather than specialists in neurology or epileptology.
 Although neglected in the literature, these seizures are frequent.

 Clinical description.
 The attacks begin with loss of consciousness associated either with sudden hypotonia or, conversely, with a brief generalized tonic spasm, sometimes so abbreviated that it could be considered as massive bilateral myoclonus.
-Either causes falling.
+Both will cause falling.
 The child then remains on the floor for 1 or more minutes and is seized by a series of bilateral myoclonus, usually generalized, although often asymmetrical and predominating on 1 side or in 1 limb.
 Subsequently, the variability of amplitude, frequency, and spatial distribution of these jerks from one moment to the next may become extraordinary.
 The most unlikely combinations are observed.
 Rapid low amplitude twitching of facial muscles, for instance, may be associated with infrequent but very intense jerks of the upper limbs and with such rapid myoclonus of the lower limbs that virtual tetanic contraction results.
 Certain authors believe that in some attacks the entire body can jerk at such a high frequency that they could be described as “vibratory generalized epileptic seizures.”
 In our experience, the existence of such seizures is very doubtful, and they would have to be distinguished from the vibratory periods of the generalized tonic-clonic seizures and from certain rare tremors that may occur during epileptic automatisms.

 In some children, particularly those aged 1 to 3 years, the myoclonus remains bilaterally synchronous and massive throughout the attack, rather than showing such complex and unstable patterns.